J4NN0/happy_wedding/README.md

             1 3 5 3 0 2
             1 4 -4 3 2 0

-  The algorithm will calculate the average mood of the room by seating.
+  The algorithm, through a recursive function, will calculate the average mood of the room and will give you each person's seating.

   So, what are you waiting for?
 Sit down your guests appropriately!